MohammedElmzoudi/Create-a-simple-neural-network-from-scratch/README.md

   alt="Activation Function Video" width="220" height="160" border="10" /></a>

 ### Vectorized Implementation
-Using vectorization we can caluculate the activation values for each layer in just one step, starting with the first hidden layer.
+Using vectorization we can caluculate the activation values for each layer in just one step, starting with the first hidden layer and continuing untill you reach the output layer.

 <p align="center">
   <img src="/Images/FFVectorized.png">